alperyilmaz/syllabus/2016dataanalysis-gr1-2/schedule.md

 ### *December 7/9*.
 Querying tables

-Creating a table and insterting data into a table was cumbersome, after that it's payback time.
+Creating a table and inserting data into a table was cumbersome, after that it's payback time.
 SQL is robust in querying tables.
 Filtering and sorting in SQL are like a breeze. *Aggregate* functions adds even more power into queries

 *Assignment:* Code Academy - Learn SQL - Unit 1 is **DUE** this week